Luis Arraez Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.

-- The Rays' 3.87 team ERA ranks fourth across all league pitching staffs.
+- The Rays have a 3.86 team ERA that ranks fourth across all league pitching staffs.

-- Rays pitchers combine to allow 141 home runs (1.1 per game), the fifth-fewest in baseball.
+- Rays pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in the league.

-- Civale (6-3) gets the starting nod for the Rays in his 18th start of the season.
-He has a 2.59 ERA in 97 1/3 innings pitched, with 78 strikeouts.

-- The right-hander last appeared on Wednesday against the Colorado Rockies, when he went five innings, allowing three earned runs while giving up four hits.
+- His most recent appearance came on Friday against the New York Yankees, when the right-hander went six innings, surrendering two earned runs while allowing seven hits.

-- In 17 games this season, the 28-year-old has a 2.59 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.